 Dollar Shave Club shows the power of the viral video

-This example might not have been thought out by master growth marketers, but a wacky idea that became the definition of viral marketing.
-Michael Dubin, founder of the company, writer, star and comedic genius, couldn’t really predict the virality of this promo video, but he definitely chose an unconventional path that resulted in a really successful business.
+This example might not have been thought out by a master growth hacker, but is a wacky idea that became the definition of viral marketing.
+Michael Dubin, founder of the company, writer, star, and comedic genius, couldn’t really predict the virality of this promo video, but he definitely chose an unconventional path that resulted in a really successful business.

 Rarely a promo video includes a toddler wielding a razor, a horribly mismanaged warehouse, and random mascots that don’t really serve a purpose.
 But, humor is something everyone appreciates, and a razor that comes to your door once a month for a single dollar is another thing it’s hard to skip on.